-I am petite and have gained over 15 pounds since I’ve been on the medicine.
-I really believe this steady weight gain is due to this medicine.
+Although I am petite, I’ve gained over 15 pounds since I’ve been on the medicine.
+This steady weight gain seems due to this medicine.
 Is there any way to get free of taking it?
 Whenever I try to stop I feel like I can’t live without it.

-A. We first heard about unbearable itching as a withdrawal symptom from the antihistamine cetirizine (Zyrtec) almost a decade ago.
+A. We first heard about unbearable itching as a withdrawal symptom from the antihistamine cetirizine (Zyrtec) over a decade ago.

 D.J. wrote to say:

 “I recently had to take a generic Zyrtec (cetirizine) for allergies.
 I stopped taking it a few days ago, when the pollen count went down.